 Besides protecting beer from light and oxygen, another concern when packaging beer is pressure.
 In order to produce the right amount of fizziness in the beer, the container needs to be airtight, strong, and well-made enough to resist the internal pressure of carbonation.

-Over the years, brewers have come up with 4 basic types of packaging: casks, kegs, bottles, and cans.
+Over the years, brewers have come up with four basic types of packaging: casks, kegs, bottles, and cans.
 Each type of package protects beer in different ways with varying degrees of success.
-The result is that the same beer served from each these containers can taste quite different.
+The result is that the same beer served from each of these containers can taste quite different.

 Once tapped, casks allow the beer to come in contact with oxygen and the clock starts ticking; the beer must be drunk within a matter of days before it spoils.
 The oxygen introduced produces diacetyl that adds a buttery or butterscotch flavor to the beer.
 Although diacetyl in a beer at detectable levels is generally considered a mistake, it does not have an entirely unpleasant taste and fans of cask ale embrace it as part of the experience.

-The cask ale tradition is strongest in the United Kingdom where it is jealously guarded by the Campaign for Real Ale or Camra.
-The organization identifies unpasteurized, package conditioned beer as the only real beer, making casks and a few bottles the only acceptable containers.
-Camra is an interesting organization.
-Criticized as strident and too unyielding in its definition of beer, nobody denies that it played a key role in saving the cask ale tradition from near extinction in the 1960s and 70s.
+The cask ale tradition is strongest in the United Kingdom where it is jealously guarded by the Campaign for Real Ale or CAMRA.
+The organization identifies unpasteurized, package-conditioned beer as the only real beer, making casks and a few bottles the only acceptable containers.
+CAMRA is an interesting organization.
+Criticized as strident and too unyielding in its definition of beer, it nonetheless played a key role in saving the cask ale tradition from near extinction in the 1960s and 70s.

 The beer keg is really the modern evolution of the cask.
 Kegs solve the oxygen problem of casks.
-And, being made entirely of metal, there is no chance that kegged beer will become light struck.
+And, since kegs are made entirely of metal, there is no chance that kegged beer will become light struck.